dangminhduc/aws-solution-architecture-professional-note/README.md

 - For Lambda integration
   - Proxy Integration: API Gateway passes the raw request to the integrated Lambda function as it is
   - Custom Integration: mapping of the query string parameter for the Lambda function is provided via the user property of the JSON payload.
+- API Gateway supports multiple mechanisms for controlling and managing access to your API.You can use the following mechanisms for authentication and authorization:
+  - Resource policies let you create resource-based policies to allow or deny access to your APIs and methods from specified source IP addresses or VPC endpoints.
+For more information, see Control access to a REST API with API Gateway resource policies.
+  - Standard AWS IAM roles and policies offer flexible and robust access controls that can be applied to an entire API or individual methods.
+IAM roles and policies can be used for controlling who can create and manage your APIs, as well as who can invoke them.
+For more information, see Control access to a REST API with IAM permissions.
+  - IAM tags can be used together with IAM policies to control access.
+For more information, see Using tags to control access to API Gateway REST API resources.
+  - Endpoint policies for interface VPC endpoints allow you to attach IAM resource policies to interface VPC endpoints to improve the security of your private APIs.
+For more information, see Use VPC endpoint policies for private APIs in API Gateway.
+  - Lambda authorizers are Lambda functions that control access to REST API methods using bearer token authentication—as well as information described by headers, paths, query strings, stage variables, or context variables request parameters.
+Lambda authorizers are used to control who can invoke REST API methods.
+For more information, see Use API Gateway Lambda authorizers.
+  - Amazon Cognito user pools let you create customizable authentication and authorization solutions for your REST APIs.
+Amazon Cognito user pools are used to control who can invoke REST API methods.
+For more information, see Control access to REST APIs using Amazon Cognito user pools as an authorizer.

 ## Others
 - Default retetion period of Kinesis DataStream is 24 hours, can be extended up to 365 days.